-Site location Design Requirements Located outsid exploration lice le of an DRNSW response indicates that mining is not possible: mining lease No design requirements for future active mining DRNSW response indicates that mining is possible: Active Surface Development Guideline appli base lot • Subdivision infrastructure designed to be Serviceable and Repairable under the parameters consistent with the Surface Development Guideline assigned to the base lot (subdivision infrastructure incorporates kerb & gutter, drainage, services etc).
-Pavements are either to be: Flexible pavements as defined by Austroads "Guide to Pavement Technology Part 2: Pavement Structural Design" or - Bound / rigid pavements that are designed to be Repairable under the estimated subsidence ground movements. • Within an explo oration Subdivision is consistent with minimum lot size and land-use zoning applied to base lot: licence • Subdivision infrastructure designed to be Serviceable and Repairable under the parameters consistent with the Surface Development Guideline assigned to the base lot (subdivision infrastructure incorporates kerb & gutter, drainage, services etc).
-Pavements are either to be: Flexible pavements as defined by "Austroads Guide to Pavement Technology Part 2: Pavement Structural Design". or - Bound / rigid pavements that are designed to be Repairable under the estimated subsidence ground movements.
-Subdivision is not consistent with minimum lot size and land-use zoning applied to base lot: • Contingent on advice provided by leaseholder, refusal of application until mining and active subsidence is complete.
+Site location Design Requirements Located outside of an exploration licence or DRNSW response indicates that mining is not possible: No design requirements for future active mining More design requirements for future detive mining Active Surface Development Guideline applied to base lot Pavements are either to be: Flexible pavements as defined by Austroads "Guide to Pavement Technology Part 2: Pavement Structural Design" or Bound / rigid pavements that are designed to be Repairable under the estimated subsidence ground movements.
+Within an exploration licence Subdivision is consistent with minimum lot size and land-use zoning applied to base lot: Subdivision infrastructure designed to be Serviceable and Repairable under the parameters consistent with the Surface Development Guideline assigned to the base lot (subdivision infrastructure incorporates kerb &amp; gutter, drainage, services etc).
+Pavements are either to be; Flexible pavements as defined by "Austroads Guide to Pavement Technology Part 2: Pavement Structural Design". or Bound / rigid pavements that are designed to be Repairable under the estimated subsidence ground movements.
+Subdivision is not consistent with minimum lot size and land-use zoning applied to base lot: Contingent on advice provided by leaseholder, refusal of application until mining and active subsidence is complete.
 Note: Staged subdivisions will be assessed as the one subdivision.